 History

-The role and significance of sacred chants within the community has remained unchanged – it is a very important component of identity.
+The role and significance of sacred chants within the community has remained unchanged – it is a very important component of its identity.

-Its existence is necessary for the entire community both now and in the future, but training “scholars” (regents) would also allow for its preservation within the context of the world's intangible heritage.
+Sign singing is one of the most important elements of liturgical practice, as well as an opportunity to preserve a unique tradition.
+Its existence is necessary for the entire community both now and in the future, but training “scholars” (regents) would also allow for its preservation within the context of the world’s intangible heritage.

 Additional Information